basoares/tinytest/README.md

 TinyTest
 ========

-TinyTest is a small small unit test framework for C++.
+TinyTest is a small unit test framework for C++.

 Its main features are: